 Explore the holy temples and roam through the green rolling hills of the North!

-Travel from Delhi through the verdant hills of Himachal and holy temples of the Northern area with this tour package.
-We’ll take you around to experience the glorious nature and historical charm this region has to offer.
+Travel from Delhi through the verdant hills of Himachal and holy temples of the northern area with this tour package.
+We’ll take you to experience the glorious nature and historical charm this region has to offer.
 In cities like Amritsar you will not only see the Golden Temple, but also visit a local market and learn how people live.
 In Dharamshala, we’ll explore the tea gardens, monasteries and the Dalai Lama temple.

 Indeed, throughout the 15 days we will visit all the must-see temples and historical sights.
 Whether its exploring holy cities, wandering through lush greenery, discovering local delicacies, meandering through markets—this region is awaiting to be discovered!